davidblu/multi-object-detection/YOLO/README.md

-#  YOLO Model
+#  Multi-Object Detection using YOLO
-Multi-Object Detection using YOLO
+Here we try two different backbone models for YOLO, *resnet50* and *vgg16_bn*.
+Furthermore, we analyze the performance of two different backbone models.

 ## Getting Started